jagrvargen/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 Script 2.
 Hello File - Displays the content of the /etc/passwd file.

 Script 3.
 Two Files - Displays the content of the /etc/passwd and /etc/hosts files.

+Script 4.
+Last Lines - Displays the last ten lines of the /etc/passwd file.